Quick Links to Post Contents (click to jump to section)

 - Creativity is messy.
 I’m not proud of the state that my craft room got into, but I also know that it’s normal and your space probably looks the same every once in a while.
 I dare you to share a picture with me. 🙂

-- No matter the money your making, no matter the number of products you produce each day, we all deserve a to create in a space we love.
+- No matter the money your making, no matter the number of products you produce each day, we all deserve to create in a space we love.
 Don’t have a spare room?
-Find a corner of the livingroom or bedroom or turn a closet into YOUR space.
+Find a corner of the living room or bedroom or turn a closet into YOUR space.

-- A support husband is a gift.
+- A supportive husband is a gift.
 I know that not all husbands get it.
-We’re still newlyweds and things may change some day, but for now my hubby is a rockstar.
+We’re still newlyweds and things may change someday, but for now, my hubby is a rockstar.
 If you’re not getting the support you need at home, surround yourself with friends who won’t hesitate to be your biggest cheerleaders – and I’m cheering for you too!

 Got it?
 I knew you would.
 I believe in you.